0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"100ms"`

-**Description:** SleepDuration is the time the finalizer sleeps between each iteration, if there are no transactions to be processed
+**Description:** NewTxsWaitInterval is the time the finalizer sleeps between each iteration, if there are no transactions to be processed

 **Examples:**